-Amazon Echo users received an email just before Thanksgiving about a new feature coming to their smart speakers: Amazon Sidewalk, a shared neighborhood networking protocol that allows devices such as motion detectors and pet trackers to connect to the internet even when they’re out of Wi-Fi range.
+On June 8, a week from today, Amazon will enable a new feature on Echo smart speakers: Amazon Sidewalk, a shared neighborhood networking protocol that allows devices such as motion detectors and pet trackers to connect to the internet even when they’re out of Wi-Fi range.

 It’s a nifty idea, and with enough Echo speakers and Ring devices (some of Amazon’s Ring cameras work with Sidewalk, too) working together as Sidewalk bridges, you could have a low-power, long-range Sidewalk network that spans an entire neighborhood.

 Sidewalk is opt-out, not opt-in

 But here’s the thing about Sidewalk: Rather than being an opt-in feature, it’s opt-out, meaning that unless you actively turn off Sidewalk support, it’ll be enabled by default.
 (An Amazon spokesperson confirmed to TechHive that Sidewalk will, indeed, be an opt-out feature.)

 So, what exactly are the consequences of having Sidewalk running on your Echo and Ring devices?
 Will doing so allow strangers with Sidewalk-enabled gadgets a free ride on your home internet connection?
 And what are the benefits of keeping Sidewalk turned on?